NelsonMN/NelsonMN/README.md

 🔭 I’m currently deepening my understanding of React

-🌱 I’m currently working through a React course
+🌱 I’m currently working on a Photo Tagging App

 📫 Reach out and connect with me on LinkedIn: https://www.linkedin.com/in/nelsonmieszkalski/